Hmong women and childbirth practices

-The Hmong People society originally from Thailand, Laos, Vietnam, and southeast China. the worldwide Hmong population is about four million.
 The Hmong culture is patrilineal, allowing a husband's family to make all major decisions, even when they solely concern the woman.
 However, the Hmong women have traditionally carried a large amount of responsibility and some power due to their necessary contribution of food and labor to the family.

 Women's traditional roles

 Hmong children learn gender expectations at a young age.
 Women belong to their marital family, and before marriage are considered "other people’s women" by their birth family or clan.
 Girls traditionally learned household skills from their female elders by the age of eight.
 Hmong women worked as housekeepers, child-bearers and caretakers, cooks, and tailors, and were responsible for making all of their families’ clothes and preparing all meals.
 Women also planted, harvested, and cleared fields with their husbands, carried water from the river, tended to the animals, and helped build their own houses and furniture.